ThukralAman/PythonCodes/ChessMaster/Readme.md

 Killer Knights Chess

-You have to make Killer Knights chess game.
+You have to make Killer Knights chess game .

 Killer Knights is a chess game in which all the rules are normal except the players have only knights and 1 king as pieces.
 (Knight is Ghoda)